Late-time attractors and cosmic acceleration: Late-time cosmologies

 \item The scalar-field kinetic energy is negligible compared to the scalar-field potential energy, i.e.

 In eq. (\ref{Friedmann eq.
 1}), one neglects the kinetic energy compared to the potential energy, thus getting

-\end{enumerate} Notice that slow roll is not equivalent to cosmic acceleration: while slow roll can imply cosmic acceleration, cosmic acceleration does not imply slow roll.
-In the following, we will consider the conditions for accelerated cosmic expansion, but we will not assume slow roll: the equations we base our analysis on are eqs. (\ref{FRW-KG eq.}, \ref{Friedmann eq.
+\end{enumerate} Notice that slow roll is not equivalent to cosmic acceleration: while slow roll can imply cosmic acceleration, cosmic acceleration does not imply slow roll.\footnote{See ref. \cite{Achucarro:2018vey} for a discussion of this in the context of multi-field inflation, in relation to the Swampland Program; for an example, see e.g. ref. \cite{Aragam:2019omo}.} In the following, we will consider the conditions for accelerated cosmic expansion, but we will not assume slow roll: the equations we base our analysis on are eqs. (\ref{FRW-KG eq.}, \ref{Friedmann eq.
 1}, \ref{Friedmann eq.
 2}) and eq. (\ref{Friedmann eq.}), not eqs. (\ref{slow-roll FRW-KG eq.}, \ref{slow-roll Friedmann eq.
 2}, \ref{slow-roll Friedmann eq.
 1}).
 In fact, we will actually review how the bound in ref. \cite{Shiu:2023nph} generally prevents it from being a reasonable approximation for multi-field multi-exponential potentials and then we will discuss in detail the relationship of scaling cosmologies with the slow-roll approximation.